 Depending on ‘User Acceptance Testing’ is insufficient, and inefficient.
 If a failure is found you have to examine the entire application stack to find the problem.
 If the user can’t create a widget, the problem could lie in any of the three layers.
 If testing shows that the database and application layers work correctly then you can be confident the problem lies in the web interface layer.

 Also, in this particular case the first two layers (database and application) can probably have their tests automated, or at least scripted.
-This can mean having much more thorough tests.
+This can mean having much more thorough (and more importantly, repeatable) tests.

 Building a system often includes software development, but modern systems often interface with multiple systems.
 Test every interface.
 As above, start with the lowest level possible in order to minimize the scope of troubleshooting.